facebookresearch/asynchronousratchetingtree/README.md

 ART and a pairwise Diffie-Hellman based ratcheting protocol which we used for comparison.

-This implementation in this repository is purely academic example code, and should not be used in any production or security-critical system.
+The implementation in this repository is purely academic example code, and should not be used in any production or security-critical system.

 ## Requirements